Radcliffe Camera: Everything You Need to Know About Oxford’s Famous Library

 Beautiful as the rest of the structure is, it’s the phenomenal dome (the third largest in the UK) that makes the Rad Cam so instantly recognisable in any photo.

 But what is the Radcliffe Camera building used for?
-Today, the Radcliffe Camera is the main reading room of the Bodleian Library and still houses some of the library’s collections – such as a fraction of the English Literature collection, though that wasn’t the iconic building’s original function.
+Today, the Radcliffe Camera is the main reading room of the Bodleian Library, housing some of the library’s collections – such as a fraction of the English Literature collection.
+However, that wasn’t the iconic building’s original function.

 The library was first built to hold scientific and general books for the University, though these collections were eventually moved to other libraries within the University, like the New and Old Bodleians.